Natural wonders, art galleries and architectural gems – Yorkshire is chock full of incredible free things to do.

 Ripon Cathedral, Liberty Court House, Minster Road, Ripon, North Yorkshire, HG4 1QS.

-The nature of Hackfall Wood might be an illusion, but it’s sheer beauty isn’t up for debate.
+The nature of Hackfall Wood might be an illusion, but its sheer beauty isn’t up for debate.
 It’s a one of a kind and looks like it’s been growing for millennia, but it is in fact a man-made landscape.
 These breathtaking gardens were designed by the influential Aislabie family in the 18th century, just outside of Masham.
-It’s now a Grade-I listed garden, protecting its the beautiful flora and impressive centrepiece fountain for future generations to marvel at for free.
+It’s now a Grade-I listed garden, protecting its beautiful flora and impressive centrepiece fountain for future generations to marvel at for free.

 Hackfall Wood, Ripon, North Yorkshire, HG4 3DE.

 National Railway Museum

 If you love trains, you can have plenty of fun-filled days out at Yorkshire’s National Railway Museum.
 It’s home to the UK’s national rail collection, with over 300 incredible trains and carriages on show, alongside a huge display of memorabilia.
 You can jump aboard a Japanese bullet train, walk through royal carriages and explore a model railway village.
 Top tip – climb up to the Viewing Balcony on the first floor to see trains coming in and out of York Station.

 National Railway Museum, Leeman Road, York, North Yorkshire, YO26 4XJ.